mozilla/sandboxed-regexp/README.md

 at scale:

 * You have to slurp in a few hundred kilobytes of wasm code.
-* Executing a `SandboxedRegExp` is cheap, but creating one is likely to be much more expensive than creating a builtin `RegExp`.
+* Testing against a `SandboxedRegExp` is cheap, but creating one is likely to be much more expensive than creating a builtin `RegExp`.
 If you're creating `SandboxedRegExp` instances in a loop, you're likely to have a bad time.
 * Each `SandboxedRegExp` instance consumes more memory than a builtin `RegExp` instance. *Significantly* more.
 We might expose some knobs for tuning the